 The Lexington Club Project is a residential redevelopment of the former Applied Composites Company industrial site located northwest of Downtown St. Charles.
-The property is generally bounded by Dean Street and Street Street on the south, 5th Street on the east, railroad tracks on the north, and 12th Street on the west.
+The property is generally bounded by Dean Street and Street Street on the south, 5th Street on the east, the former railroad tracks on the north, and 12th Street on the west.
 The overall site area is approximately 28 acres.

 The Applied Composites Company ceased operation at the site in 2005.
 In 2008, the City Council adopted a Comprehensive Plan Amendment with future land use and development recommendations for the site and the surrounding neighborhood.
 The City Council approved a Planned Unit Development (PUD) Ordinance and Redevelopment Agreement for the project on January 7, 2013.
 The Final Plat of Subdivision was approved by City Council on April 15, 2013.

 The Redevelopment Agreement specifies certain milestones for the project:

 - Enrollment in the Illinois Environmental Protection Agency (IEPA) Site Remediation Program.
 This was completed on October 4, 2013.